-Is a Freestanding Tub Right for Your Bathroom?
+Is This Tub Right for Your Bathroom?

 In order to create that spa-like oasis that comes with a stand-alone tub, there are some practical considerations.
+Let’s take a look at the pros and cons of buying a freestanding tub.

 How Much Does a Freestanding Bathtub Cost?

 A freestanding bathtub ranges in price depending on the material, size, and type you choose.
-Expect to pay between $650 and $4,500 for a new freestanding tub, including materials and installation.
+Expect to pay between $3,656 and $4,100 for a new freestanding tub, including materials and installation.

-As you will see, the cost for a freestanding tub can vary tremendously.
-Different styles can cost more than others, and the tub’s material is usually very influential on the cost.
 Be sure to look at a few different bathtub models and styles and compare prices before choosing the best one for your bathroom.
-You may find that shopping around and comparing multiple options can save you money during the installation.
+Shopping around and comparing multiple options can save you money during the installation.

 In addition to installation costs, it is also worthwhile to factor in things like return on investment and long-term savings opportunities to get the fullest picture of the cost of your freestanding tub.